syntax-tree/unist-util-size/readme.md

 Calculate the number of nodes in [`node`][node].
 The result is excluding the given node itself.

+## Contribute

+See [`contribute.md` in `syntax-tree/unist`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]